 The WES Foundation makes proceeds available to fund laboratory based leukemia research.
 There are thousands of charities where you can choose to send your hard earned dollars.
 The Foundation recognizes that choice exists and, that to deserve your consideration, the dollars you contribute must be distributed in the most judicious fashion to ultimately fund the research necessary to find a cure.
 Here’s how that is accomplished.

 The WES Foundation has selected an Advisory Board

 of medical professionals to determine the most productive research recipients.
-These research professionals provide an invaluable service to the Foundation by judging the requests we receive and choosing the most innovative, responsible and financially judicious research recipients for funding.
+These research professionals provide an invaluable service to the Foundation by judging the requests received and choosing the most innovative, responsible and potentially curative research for funding.

 In May of 2007, the WES Foundation Advisory Board chose the first recipients for research grants from the foundation.
 They are Dr. Meir Wetzler of Roswell Park Cancer Center in Buffalo, NY and Dr. Jian-Ming Li of Emory University’s Winship Cancer Center in Atlanta.
 To find out more, click on the Research Funded

 tab for descriptions of their biographies, proposals and research institutions.